 Ria de Vigo estuary

 Tucked away from the ocean by the Cíes island, this Vigo estuary is one of treasure.
-While legend states that the islet of San Simón is home to sunken galleons filled with gold from the Americas.
+While legend states that the islet of San Simón is home to sunken galleons filled with gold from the Americans.
 The delta is also home to some of the best beaches in Galicia; Berra and Nerga in Cangas, Samil and O Vao in Vigo, and Playa América in Nigrán.

 Ria de Arosa estuary